Although the damage to the piano in the picture above was

 However, you will need to add water to the internal

-container whenever the add-
+container whenever the add-water light indicates.
+These

-bit pricy, but for an expensive
+are a bit pricy, but for an expensive instrument they are

-investment over the long term.
+a good investment over the long

-GR Horst has become certified
+term.
+GR Horst has become

-by the manufacturer as a trained
+certified by the manufacturer as

-installer of the Dampp-Chaser system.
+a trained installer of the Dampp-

 Example of corrosion on